JonathanKuelz/JonathanKuelz.github.io/_posts/2023-04-20-thesis_writing.md

 - Think about the content before you start working on the formulations.
 - One sentence should transmit one idea or message.
 It should never be possible to remove a sentence without deleting relevant information.
 - It can help to structure your content with questions.
 Use latex comments to pose questions to yourself, then answer them in the text.
 This technique helps you generating an appealing structure for your reader.
 - If you find an especially good graphic, figure, or table, you can see whether the paper is on arXiv.
 It's a little known fact that you can download arXiv-paper sources directly and see how the papers were produced.
 On the top-right, just click on "Downloads --> other formats".
-For example, you will find that even [the most famous authors](https://arxiv.org/abs/1906.05243) use the question-answer technique for their writing when you check the comments in their source.
+For example, you will find that even [esteemed authors](https://arxiv.org/abs/1906.05243) use the question-answer technique for their writing when you check the comments in their source.

 ## Presenting your Research
 Good research is only useful if others can understand it.